andre-ac/Custom-opensource-cs/README.md

 # Custom-opensource-cs
 Based on https://github.com/ForrestKnight/open-source-cs and https://github.com/ossu/computer-science

-This is a custom made education plan to have a complete well-rounded education in computer science using only online and mostly fee material.
+This is a custom made education plan to have a complete well-rounded education in computer science using only online and mostly fee materia and taking into account my educational background

 Currently missing: Networking